 Natural sciences.
 The academic subjects that examine and explain the physical world using information obtained through experimentation or observation (empirical evidence).
-At Colgate, these include biology, chemistry, computer science, geology, physics and astronomy, neuroscience, and psychological and brain sciences.
+At Colgate, these include biology, chemistry, computer science, earth and environmental geosciences, physics and astronomy, neuroscience, and psychological and brain sciences.

 Non-domestic student.
 A student whose permanent home address is not in the United States.

 Off-campus study.
 A specific program in which a student engages in academic coursework away from campus, whether for a full semester, a year, or a shorter period of time.
 Colgate offers full-semester programs led by Colgate faculty in specific subject areas and extended studies of just a few weeks and the opportunity to participate in approved programs at other institutions.
 Learn more at colgate.edu/off-campus-study.